 Control VOCs and Odors

-Growers may not realize that spider mites, whiteflies, fungus gnats, aphids, and all of the other insect pests that make their way into a grow room and start to damage and destroy plants get in through the ventilation system.
+Growers may not realize that spider mites, whiteflies, fungus gnats, and other pests make their way through ventilation systems and into grow rooms where they begin damaging and destroying plants.

 Air cleaners are used to constantly produce air exchanges, the air goes in, the particulate is captured, and clean air is released and recirculated.
 Air is constantly moving to prevent the possibility for insects to breed or live comfortably.